GSE vs. LMC: reshaping of radially biased stellar haloes by satellites: Conclusions

 \item \textbf{The reshaping of the stellar halo creates on-sky projected overdensities of $\approx40\%$ at distances as close as $\sim20$\,kpc.} These are significantly closer than previously predicted, and are distinct from the well-known wake of the LMC \citep[e.g.][]{garavito-camargo2019,erkal2020,conroy2021}.
 We find that the overdensities become significantly weaker as $\beta$ is reduced.

-\item \textbf{The overdensities strongly overlap in space with the Virgo Overdensity \citep[VOD;][]{vivas2001} and the Hercules-Aquila Cloud \citep[HAC;][]{belokurov2007}.} We propose that these overdensities are not the result of unnmixed debris, but instead are formed by the tidal realignment of highly eccentric orbits by the LMC.
+\item \textbf{The overdensities strongly overlap in space with the Virgo Overdensity \citep[VOD;][]{vivas2001} and the Hercules-Aquila Cloud \citep[HAC;][]{belokurov2007}.} We propose that these overdensities are not the result of unmixed debris, but instead are formed by the tidal realignment of highly eccentric orbits by the LMC.
 In this case they are only $\sim1$\,Gyr old and do not preserve information about the merger geometry.
 While a link between the VOD and LMC has previously been suggested by \citet{boubert2019}, our proposed scenario is novel.
+We note that we only reproduce a strong overdensity in the part of the HAC in the southern Galactic hemisphere, whereas some studies report an observed overdensity in both hemispheres.
+However, the exact locations of the tidally-induced overdensites likely depend on the past orbit of the LMC, which is still somewhat uncertain \citep{vasiliev2023}.

 \item \textbf{The LMC can cause different components of the halo to \textit{fractionate} (separate spatially).} This is due to the anisotropy dependence of the response.
 Haloes with identical initial density distributions but different kinematics are reshaped and reoriented differently, so their final distributions are distinct.
 In particular, a component with high anisotropy $\beta=0.9$ will be more concentrated on two regions of the sky related to the LMC's past orbit.